jylhakos/literature_and_publications/CS-E4660/README.md

 Research project for CS-E4660: Model Context Protocol Integration with AI Agents

+Model Context Protocol (MCP) is an open standard introduced by Anthropic that creates a standardized, two-way communication channel between AI models and external tools or services.

+Arcee Agent is a specialized 7-billion parameter small language model (SLM) specifically designed for function calling and tool use.

 ## Abstract

 This research explores the question **How the development of artificial intelligence (AI) agents is transformed by the Model Context Protocol (MCP)?** The research employs an experimental work comparing MCP-based development and traditional API integration approaches applying the Arcee Agent model.
 The research tests hypotheses across dual dimensions: (1) **development practice transformation** (implementation time, code complexity, integration effort, learning curve) and (2) **agent capability enhancement** (task completion, tool success, token efficiency, response time, error recovery).
 Expected outcomes include 40-75% reductions in development effort metrics and 15-50% improvements in agent performance metrics.
 This research provides the first systematic empirical evaluation of MCP's transformative impact, informing software engineering practices and protocol adoption decisions.

+**Scope:**

+The purpose of this research is to explore the transformative impact of MCP on AI agent development by analyzes both the development process changes and the resulting agent capability improvements.

 **Keywords:** Model Context Protocol, MCP, AI agents, protocol standardization, development transformation, experimental evaluation